Healthy Homes Assessment Bluff Hill

 Draught Stopping Bluff Hill

-If you can feel external air coming in or the sound of a clear draught emanating out of a hole or gap, then it’s likely to be a gap or hole that needs sealing in any way.
-Large gaps and cracks should be fixed permanently.
-Any gaps greater than 3mm that let air into or out from your house need to be sealed.
-In the case of an open fireplace isn’t in use it can cause draughts and must be sealed from.
-Landlords and property managers are accountable for making sure that such draughts are squelched as much as possible.
+If you are able to feel external air coming in or a clear draught from a gap or hole or crack, then it’s probably a gap or hole that requirements sealing in the way you can.
+Large cracks and gaps should be fixed permanently.
+Gaps greater than 3mm that allow air in or out of your home require sealing.
+For example, if an open fireplace is not in use, it can create draughts.
+This must be sealed from.
+Property managers and landlords are responsible for making sure such draughts are eliminated whenever possible.

-You don’t need to cover up holes or gaps which are part of the construction.
-For instance, small gaps around doors and windows could be necessary to allow for movement of the building when the home gets warmer and cooler, so that they are able to be closed and opened instead of than sticking.
-We will examine every window and door in the Healthy Homes assessment of your rental property.
+There is no require to block holes or gaps in the construction.
+For example, tiny gaps around doors and windows could be necessary to allow movement of the building as the house gets warmer and cooler, so that they can still be closed and opened rather instead of being stuck.
+We will inspect all windows and doors as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections